argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 ```

 The `git clone` command implicitly adds the "origin" remote repository.
+If you clone a repository a new folder is created with the name of the repository.

 Show the link to the repositories that are connected to your local repo.
 ```bash